crowded-libs/kotlin-lmdb/README.md

 - Performance characteristics differ from native implementations

 **Usage Notes:**
+- Must call WasmUtils.mountBestFilesystem(...) before using.
 - In browsers, databases persist in IndexedDB between sessions
 - In Node.js, databases behave similarly to other platforms
 - Always test wasmJs-specific functionality thoroughly in your target environment
+- You will need to setup a copy task for the js assets with your own project to ensure the modules load successfully.
+I haven't figured out how to make the packaging work seamlessly for consumption of the maven package yet. (pull request?)

 ## References